jhpyle/docassemble/_docs/api.md

 ## <a name="config_write"></a>Write the server configuration

-Description: Writes a new [Configuration] to the server and then restarts the system.
-Note that the system may take significant time to restart.
+Description: Writes a new [Configuration] to the server and then restarts the system, returning a task ID that can be passed to [`/api/restart_status`] to check on the status of the restart process.

 Path: `/api/config`